serenacronin/SummerIntern2023/README.md

-# GRADMAP23
+# Summer Internship 2023
-Location to store code for the 2023 GRAD-MAP project: Kinematics of the Ionized Outflow in the Northwest of NGC 253.
+Kinematics of the Ionized Outflow in the Northwest of NGC 253.

 ====================================================================================
 # LOG ONTO A UMD ASTRO COMPUTER REMOTELY